linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 25 - International Diversification.md

 # Example 25.1 Exchange Rate Risk

 Consider an investment in risk-free British government bills paying  $10 \%$ annual interest in British pounds.
 While these U.K. bills would be the risk- free asset to a British investor, this is not the case for a U.S. investor.
-Suppose, for example, the current exchange rate is  $1.40 per pound and the U.S. investor starts with$ 14,000.
+Suppose, for example, the current exchange rate is  \$1.40 per pound and the U.S. investor starts with\$ 14,000.
 That amount can be exchanged for £10,000 and invested at a riskless  $10 \%$ rate in the United Kingdom to provide £11,000 in one year.

 What happens if the dollar–pound exchange rate varies over the year?
-Say that during the year, the pound depreciates relative to the dollar, so that by year-end only $1.20 is required to purchase £1.
-The £11,000 can be exchanged at the year-end exchange rate for only $13,200 (= £11,000 × $1.20/£), resulting in a loss of $800 relative to the initial 14,000 investment.
+Say that during the year, the pound depreciates relative to the dollar, so that by year-end only \$1.20 is required to purchase £1.
+The £11,000 can be exchanged at the year-end exchange rate for only $13,200 (= £11,000 × $1.20/£), resulting in a loss of \$800 relative to the initial 14,000 investment.
 Despite the positive 10\% pound-denominated return, the dollar-denominated return is negative 4\%.

 We can generalize from Example 25.1.
-The  $14,000 is exchanged for$ 14,000/E_0 pounds, where  $E_0$  denotes the original exchange rate ( $1.40/£).
+The  \$14,000 is exchanged for\$ 14,000/E_0 pounds, where  $E_0$  denotes the original exchange rate ( \$1.40/£).
 The U.K. investment grows to$ (14,000 / E_0)[1 + r_f(\mathrm{UK})]$.
 British pounds, where  $r_f(\mathrm{UK})$  is the risk-free rate in the United Kingdom.
 The pound proceeds ultimately are converted back to dollars at the subsequent exchange rate  $E_{1}$ , for total dollar proceeds of  $14,000(E_{1} / E_{0})[1 + r_{f}(\mathrm{UK})]$ .
 Therefore, the dollar-denominated return on the investment in British bills is

 $$
 1 + r (\mathrm {U S}) = \left[ 1 + r _ {f} (\mathrm {U K}) \right] E _ {1} / E _ {0} \tag {25.1}
 $$

 We see in Equation 25.1 that the dollar-denominated return equals the pound-denominated return times the exchange rate "return."
 For a U.S. investor, the investment in British bills is a combination of a safe investment in the U.K. and a risky investment in the performance of the pound relative to the dollar.
-Here, the pound fared poorly, falling from a value of  $1.40 to only$ 1.20.
+Here, the pound fared poorly, falling from a value of  \$1.40 to only\$ 1.20.
 The loss on the pound more than offset the earnings on the British bill.

 Figure 25.2 illustrates this point.
 It presents rates of return on stock market indexes in several countries for 2021.
 The bottom bar in each pair depicts returns in local currencies, while the top bar depicts returns in U.S. dollars, adjusted for exchange rate movements.